 So, by making lower monthly payments or no payments at all during the forbearance period, you can dedicate those funds to repay your payday loans.

-Take out a home equity lines of credit (HELOC)
+Take home equity lines of credit (HELOC)

 Well, as the name sounds, a HELOC works like a credit card.
 Depending on the equity in your home, you can borrow money up to a credit limit set by the lenders.

 The credit limit of a HELOC usually depends on your credit score, the amount of equity you have in your home, and the appraised value of your home.

 In most cases, the credit limit of a HELOC is the difference between 85% of the appraised value of your home and your remaining mortgage loan amount.

 Let’s say, you still owe a mortgage of $200,000.
 And the appraised value of your home is $300,000.
 That means, your equity in your home is $100,000.

 85% of the appraised value of your home = $255,000